-- i) There shall be an initial trial period as negotiated by the local parties prior to the implementation of a permanent schedule. - ii) All "4 on/5 off" schedules will be done on the basis that each full-time employee will be scheduled for 1,950 hours per calendar year, unless Articles 2.02 (a) or 15.08 applies. - All other scheduling issues (e.g., scheduling of paid holidays, weekends off, Christmas time off, etc.) shall be negotiated by the local parties.
+- ii) All "4 on/5 off" schedules will be done on the basis that each fulltime employee will be scheduled for 1,950 hours per calendar year, unless Articles 2.02 (a) or 15.08 applies. - iii) All other scheduling issues (e.g. scheduling of paid holidays, weekends off, Christmas time off, etc.) shall be negotiated by the local parties.